BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 >Can machines think?

 And from there, he offers us his famous and widely criticized *Turing test*.
+The test is not very helpful because it defines no objective measurement for intelligence.
-The test consists of a human interrogator trying to distinguish between a computer and a human based on text responses.
+It consists of a human interrogator trying to distinguish between a computer and a human based on text responses -- very similar to the chatbot *Replica*.
 If a human can not tell if he or she interacted with a machine or another human being, the machine passed the test and can be regarded as *intelligent*.

 I call this *simulated intelligence* or *weak AI*.
 It is a requirement, but it is not sufficient.
 Compared to a baby, a machine can **appear** to be much more intelligent, but a baby **is** intelligent while a machine is not.
-Therefore, the *Turing test* does not help spot *natural intelligence*.
+Therefore, the *Turing test* does not help us to spot *natural intelligence*.
-It might even lead us on a path where we become experts in *fake/simulated intelligence* by wasting all our resources.
+It might even lead us on a path where we become experts in *faking/simulating intelligence* by wasting all our resources.

-Stuart Russell and Peter Norvig published their book *Artificial Intelligence: A Modern Approach* {% cite russel:2010 %} which is one of the leading textbooks for the subject.
+Stuart Russell and Peter Norvig published their book *Artificial Intelligence: A Modern Approach* {% cite russel:2010 %} in 2010, which is one of the leading textbooks for the subject today.
 They differentiate four different goals or definitions of AI:

 + human approach